 | Average Petrol Price | $2.26/L | $3.00/L+ | Forced EV Transition |

-The Battery Rebate Cliff and the Hardship Epidemic
+The Energy Bill Cliff and the Hardship Epidemic

 While the global environment drives costs up, the domestic policy floor is dropping out.
 The Albanese Government’s $6.8 billion energy rebate program—the very safety net that kept the headline inflation numbers artificially suppressed in 2024 and 2025—has officially expired.

-The result is a “Battery Rebate Cliff” that is set to hit household budgets with a $500 annual surge starting in July 2026.
+The result is a fiscal cliff that is set to hit household budgets with a $500 annual surge starting in July 2026.
 This isn’t just a number on a spreadsheet; it represents 440 families every week entering formal electricity hardship.
-For the solar retailer, this means the average Australian family and prospective customer is now operating in a defensive crouch.
-They are being squeezed by a loyalty tax from retailers that averages $221 for those who haven’t switched providers, and they are increasingly skeptical of high-capital outlays.
+For the solar retailer, this means the average Australian family is now operating in a defensive crouch.
+They are being squeezed by a “loyalty tax” from retailers that averages $221 for those who haven’t switched providers, and they are increasingly skeptical of high-capital outlays unless the path to independence is clear.

 The Rise of All-in-one Modular Batteries as Defense